ahmadaghazadeh/Mapbox/README.md

 Use Mapbox - an OpenGL powered vector-based native mapping solution - in your Cordova / PhoneGap app.

-iOS and Android are fully supported.
+iOS and Android(only offline in andorid) are fully supported.

 ## 2. Screenshots